Give kids the fuel they need to grow and learn.

 For additional information, visit the USDA’s School Breakfast Program page.

 Kids do better when they start the day right.
-Research shows that the simple act of eating school breakfast can dramatically change a child’s life.
-Making school breakfast a seamless part of the school day by serving it after the bell can also have a huge impact on classrooms.
+Research shows that the simple act of eating school breakfast can change a child’s life.
+Making school breakfast a seamless part of the morning by serving it after the official start of the school day can have positive impacts on classrooms.

-Below are five ways school breakfast benefits kids:
+Here are some ways school breakfast benefits kids:

 - Higher Test Scores: Hunger makes school harder.
 Students who eat school breakfast achieve higher scores on standardized tests.